 A significant portion of the Company's indebtedness has fixed interest rates, while its cash and cash equivalents generally have market interest rates.
-Based on account balances as of December 31, 2017, Lazard estimates that its annual operating income relating to cash and cash equivalents would increase by approximately \$15 million in the event interest rates were to increase by 1% and decrease by approximately \$15 million if rates were to decrease by 1%.
+Based on account balances as of December 31, 2018, Lazard estimates that its annual operating income relating to cash and cash equivalents would increase by approximately \$12 million in the event interest rates were to increase by 1% and decrease by approximately \$12 million if rates were to decrease by 1%.

-As of December 31, 2017, the Company's cash and cash equivalents totaled approximately \$1.5 billion.
-Substantially all of the Company's cash and cash equivalents were invested in (i) highly liquid institutional money market funds (a significant majority of which were invested solely in U.S. Government or agency money market funds), (ii) in short-term interest bearing and non-interest bearing accounts at a number of leading banks throughout the world, and (iii) in short-term certificates of deposit from such banks.
+As of December 31, 2018, the Company's cash and cash equivalents totaled approximately \$1,247 million.
+Substantially all of the Company's cash and cash equivalents were invested in (i) highly liquid institutional money market funds (a significant majority of which were invested solely in U.S. Government or agency money market funds), (ii) short-term interest bearing and non-interest bearing accounts at a number of leading banks throughout the world, (iii) short-term certificates of deposit from such banks and (iv) short-term U.S. Treasury securities.
 Cash and cash equivalents are constantly monitored.
 On a regular basis, management reviews its investment profile as well as the credit profile of its list of depositor banks in order to adjust any deposit or investment thresholds as necessary.